-In Node_Slave mode, both the DOCSIS master clock frequency and the DOCSIS timestamp are driven by the PTP source, and MUST meet all applicable [DRFI] and [DOCSIS PHY] requirements.
+In Node_Slave mode, both the DOCSIS master clock frequency and the DOCSIS timestamp are driven by the PTP source, and the R-DTI Master MUST meet all applicable [DRFI] and [DOCSIS PHY] requirements.

 The phase/time accuracy of the synchronization impacts the Request_Grant round trip delay and MAP advance calculation.
 The synchronization error needs to be considered as part of engineering margin for MAP advance calculation as described in RPD and DOCSIS System Performance, RPD and DOCSIS System Performance.